elhadicaoui/academic-kickstart/content/home/talks.md

 active = false  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Work in progress"
 subtitle = ""

 [content]